LiuLou0104/INFO6205_FinalProject/README.md

 ## Getting Started
 1. run `MainJFrame` (locate at: `src/main/java/UserInterface/MainJFrame`) to get the GUI
 2. Choose `Single Pathegon Simulation` or `Multiple Pathogens Simulation` to get into simulation mode
-3. Select `Pathogen Type` and enter the `Population Density` textbox with number (better to larger than 5000);
- check boxes to set some factors that attribute to the random area to begin spread the virus (if `Quarantine` is chosen as 'yes', the infection will not go outside that origin area)
+3. Select `Pathogen Type` and enter the `Population Density` textbox with number; check boxes to set some factors that attribute to the random area to begin spread the virus (if `Quarantine` is chosen as 'yes', the infection will not go outside that origin area)
 4. Click on `Start Simulation` and there will be a random-selected area as the beginning epidemic area, then canvas will show the progress of simulation